Hire Agreement: amendment for the COVID-19 pandemic

-B3 Hall furniture.
+B2 Tables and chairs.
 Tables marked ‘TVH’ and chairs stored in the annex are available for use.
 There are some tables marked ‘Thundridge JMI’ also stored in the annex and some low level benches stored in the kitchen.
 These are not the property of the hall and should not be used.
-Furniture stored in annex must be returned there after use and stacked neatly as found.
+Furniture stored in the annex must be returned there after use and stacked neatly as found.
 It is the responsibility of the Hirer to avoid injury to people and damage to equipment by moving the tables and chairs carefully.